foundata/roundcube-plugin-identity-from-directory/README.md

 ## Author information

 This project was created and is maintained by [foundata](https://foundata.com/).
 If you like it, you might [buy them a coffee](https://buy-me-a.coffee/roundcube-plugin-identity-from-directory/).
+The plugin was heavily inspired by the [`new_user_identity` plugin](https://github.com/roundcube/roundcubemail/tree/master/plugins/new_user_identity).